EmployeeIssues.comU.S. Employee Rights in Plain English

 Criminal Record - Job and Employment Decisions

-Employee rights protections regarding criminal records depend on the extent to which state laws allow employers to ask about and consider criminal records for making adverse job and other employment decisions.
+Employers might check for criminal records when conducting employment background checks.
+If so, then employee rights protections regarding criminal record checks depend on the extent to which state laws allow employers to ask about and consider criminal records for making adverse job and other employment decisions.

 Examples of adverse decisions include refusal to hire or promote employees, based on their criminal records.

-• Employers typically may not automatically disqualify job candidates, solely because they have criminal records.
+• Employers typically may not automatically disqualify job candidates solely because they have criminal records.

-• Questions about criminal records and adverse job and employment decisions based on same, are limited to convictions only.
-But, this might not apply if applicants are trying to land law-enforcement jobs or those where security or safety is a concern.
+• Questions about criminal records and adverse job and employment decisions based on same are limited to convictions only; but, this might not apply if applicants are trying to land law-enforcement jobs or those where security or safety is a concern.

 • The type of conviction typically must be related to the applicant's suitability to perform the job, before an employer can make an adverse job or other employment decision based solely on the conviction.

-Some states require certain employers to conduct criminal record checks for specific convictions before hiring employees or potentially suffer the legal consequences of negligent hiring.
+Did you know?Some states require certain employers to conduct criminal record checks for specific convictions before hiring employees or else potentially suffer the legal consequences of negligent hiring.
 Employers required to conduct criminal record checks are typically engaged in businesses that involve so-called "vulnerable individuals" such as children and elderly adults; examples include childcare, education and home healthcare.

 Because restrictions vary by state, it'll take an attorney consultation or research to discover more about your employee rights regarding employer decisions based on your criminal record.
-To start your research, see State Labor Laws.
-Alternately or additionally, try contacting one or more of the following.
-For contact information, click the links or check the state government pages in the local phone directory.
+An appropriate attorney might be one who specializes in either criminal or employment law in the state in which you were convicted.
+To start your research, see State Labor Laws; alternately or additionally, try contacting one or more of the following.

-If an employer discovers that you weren't honest about your criminal record on your job application, then the employer likely has the right to refuse to hire you or later, fire you.
+If an employer discovers that you weren't honest about your criminal record on your job application, then the employer likely has the right to refuse to hire you or later, to fire you.
 But, you might not be obligated under state law to report your criminal record in the first place, if it has been sealed (closed to public viewing) or expunged (essentially erased).

 It's a good idea to know the documented version of your criminal record for job interviews, so that what you say about it, if asked, matches the copy an interviewer might have in hand.
-It's also a good idea to check its accuracy, to avoid losing job opportunities thanks to false information.
+It's also a good idea to check its accuracy to avoid losing job opportunities thanks to false information.

 To obtain a copy, start by contacting the repository of criminal records in the state in which it was filed.
-For contact information, ask a local police station, look it up in the state government pages of the local phone directory, or search for it on the Web using the Google form below.
+For contact information, ask a local police station, look it up in the state government pages of the local phone directory, or search for it using the Google form below.

-Find a Lawyer Now
+Ask a Lawyer Online Now

-Subscribe to Employee Rights Blog RSS FeedSubscribe Bookmark or Share this Page
+Subscribe to Employee Rights Blog RSS FeedSubscribe

 Search Tips